-The proposed development is contrary to Moray Local Development Plan 2015 policies PP1 Sustainable Economic Growth, ED7 Rural Business Proposals, ER1 Renewable Energy Proposals, E7 Areas of Great Landscape Value and Impacts Upon the Wider Landscape, IMP1 Developer Requirements and Moray Onshore Wind Energy 2017 Policy Guidance and The Moray Wind Energy Landscape Capacity Study 2017 for the following reasons;- their size and position have significant adverse effects and dominate the sensitive settled landscapes lying on the upland fringes in the upper Lossie and Divie valleys and the Upper Knockando area.
+The proposed development is contrary to Moray Local Development Plan 2015 policies PP1 Sustainable Economic Growth, T2 Provision of Access, ED7 Rural Business Proposals, ER1 Renewable Energy Proposals, E7 Areas of Great Landscape Value and Impacts Upon the Wider Landscape, IMP1 Developer Requirements, IMP2 Development Impact Assessments and Moray Onshore Wind Energy 2017 Policy Guidance and The Moray Wind Energy Landscape Capacity Study 2017 for the following reasons;-

-I. The turbines would be located close to the edges of the areas of potential for larger turbines within both Landscape Character Type (LCT) 10 Upland Moorland and Forestry and LCT 11 'Open Rolling Upland'.
-The proposed turbines would (both the proposed scheme and for Scenario B) by virtue of

-- II.
-The proposal (both the proposal and Scenario B) are inappropriate in terms of their significant adverse impacts on landscapes and views within Moray.
-Views from varying distances such as those from Ben Rinnes, the A95 south of Aberlour and the Dava Way would excessively diminish the recreational and visitor experience where the countryside would be overly populated with windfarm developments. - III.
-The proposal would increase the influence of wind energy development in views north from a limited area within the Spey Valley Area of Great Landscape Value (AGLV) near Upper Knockando with some contrasts of scale evident.
+- I. The turbines would be located close to the edges of the areas of potential for larger turbines within Landscape Character Type (LCT) 10.
+The proposed turbines would by virtue of their size and positions have significant adverse effects and dominate the sensitive settled landscapes lying on the upland fringes in the Upper Knockando area. - II.
+The proposal would be inappropriate in terms of their significant adverse impacts on landscapes and views within Moray.
+Views from varying distances such as those from Ben Rinnes, the A95 south of Aberlour would excessively diminish the recreational and visitor experience where the countryside would be overly populated with windfarm developments. - III.
+The proposal would increase the influence of wind energy development in views north from within the Spey Valley Area of Great Landscape Value (AGLV).
 As development must not diminish the landscape quality within this designation the policy directly guides wind energy development proposals to compliance with the 2017 Moray Wind Energy Landscape Capacity Study (MWELCS).
 The proposal departing from the MWELCS therefore has an unacceptable impact upon the AGLV where the landscape would be detrimentally affected. - IV.
-The proposed windfarm would result in complex and unacceptable cumulative views of wind energy development (in combination, successive and sequential views).
-These cumulative views are illustrated in the various Combined Zones of Theoretical Visibility (CZTV) figures.
-The propose windfarm from varied locations within Moray would bring into view an agglomeration of windfarms, with no distinct separation.
-At present Hill of Glaschyle, Berryburn and Pauls Hill are largely discernible from each other, but the proposed windfarm would see almost continual wind turbines from the Altyre Estate south ward to the Spey Valley.
-This would result in significant adverse cumulative effects upon the landscape and upon visual amenity resulting in the creation of a 'windfarm landscape'.
-The cumulative impact for Scenario B would be slightly lessened by a reduction in turbine heights, but would still result in significant adverse cumulative effects as described above.
+The proposed windfarm would result in complex and unacceptable cumulative views of wind energy development.
+These cumulative views are illustrated in the various Cumulative Zones of Theoretical Visibility figures.
+The proposed windfarm from varied locations within Moray would bring into view an agglomeration of windfarms, constructed or consented.
+This would result in significant adverse cumulative effects upon the landscape and upon visual amenity resulting in the creation of a windfarm landscape. - V. The submitted information is inadequate to satisfy policies T2 and IMP2 as it is insufficient to enable Moray Council to consider; the feasibility of the proposed development in terms of the ability to deliver turbine components, the impact on the public road and the identification of appropriate mitigation/modification or improvements necessary for the proposed development.
+Furthermore additional information would be required in relation to how the volumes of construction stone beyond that gleaned from on-site borrow pits has been calculated.